 This post is a rapid review of pertinent paediatric literature regarding the management of COVID-19 disease.
-The papers have been reviewed by Michaela Waak and Cameron Graydon as part of the Don’t Forget the Bubbles team.
-This is not a systematic review, but includes relevant published online content available in the English language as of April 24th 2020.
+Michaela Waak and Cameron Graydon have reviewed the papers as part of the Don’t Forget the Bubbles team.
+This is not a systematic review but includes relevant published online content available in English as of April 24, 2020.
 Please note some references are pre-prints, editorials or draft society documents and have not undergone peer review.
 This has been highlighted in the review of the article.

 The review is divided into paediatric acute management, critical care management, and emerging therapies.